BalLab/streamzero-site/content/en/docs/Security/list_users.md

 Editing User details such as name, email or even Role(s) may be done here.

-*Note though that if the StreamZero Security is integrated with the corporate Identity Access Management (IAM), adding or removing Roles should be done there in order to ensure the change is permanent and not overwritten at the next syncronization.*
+*Note though that if the {{< param replacables.brand_name  >}} Security is integrated with the corporate Identity Access Management (IAM), adding or removing Roles should be done there in order to ensure the change is permanent and not overwritten at the next syncronization.*

 > Click on the edit icon ![Add User](/images/edit_icon.png) in front of the user you want to apply changes to.